 1. Remind Yourself “Why” You Work

-For example, maybe you’re heading to work on Monday to appease the boss, lay the groundwork for a raise, or just get through a project that’s been hanging over your head for awhile.
+For example, maybe you’re heading to work on Monday to appease the boss, lay the groundwork for a raise, or just get through a project that’s been hanging over your head for a while.

 It’s a lot like losing weight for a class reunion or a beach trip.
-While both are definitely motivating factors to lose weight, it’s usually not sustained over the the long term.
+While both are definitely motivating factors to lose weight, it’s usually not sustained over the long term.

 2. Use the Hemingway Technique

-Nothing helps your work day motivation like momentum and Ernest Hemingway had a brilliant approach.
-His technique was to leave the last chapter or paragraph unfinished at the end of day especially when he knew exactly how it was going to end.
+Nothing helps your workday motivation like momentum, and Ernest Hemingway had a brilliant approach.
+His technique was to leave the last chapter or paragraph unfinished at the end of the day, especially when he knew exactly how it was going to end.

-You can apply this technique to your work day motivation.
+You can apply this technique to your workday motivation.
 Instead of staying late on Friday or working over the weekend to wrap up your work, pick a stopping place strategically, so when you get to work on Monday, you know exactly what to do next.
-This type of momentum will carry you through your work day.
+This type of momentum will carry you through your workday.

 3. Take Control

 Set up a coffee meeting or a conference call with someone at the office who is typically upbeat and creative.
-This is a low stress way to motivate because it just involves showing up…and a little bit of planning.
+This is a low-stress way to get motivated to work because it just involves showing up and a little bit of planning.

 You can also gain motivation by connecting with your family at home.
 In my family, we often plan breakfast together and hold our own little breakfast party.
-It really helps us get our day started off right in every positive way and the motivational momentum we get carries over into work (and school).
+It really helps us get our day started off right in every positive way, and the motivational momentum we get carries over into work (and school).

 If you know you have a big task or project waiting for you at work, it can really kill your motivation.
 You’ll feel stressed before even arriving.
 In order to diminish that work anxiety and feel better about the day ahead of you, break any big tasks you have into smaller objectives.